Architecture

 By Keith York

-Between 1961-63 a small development company, Pearce & Co., worked with architect J. Herbert Brownell to develop 16 ‘compact houses’ in the hills above northern Pacific Beach.
+Between 1961-63 a small development company, Pearce & Co., worked with architect J. Herbert Brownell to develop 16 homes in the hills above northern Pacific Beach.
 Pearce & Co., the partnership of Byron B. Webb Jr., Edwin E. Wilson and Kenet Pearce hired Fergin-Griffin Co. to build the homes and eventually offered them for sale for a mere $20,000.
+Beyond an article referring to them as "compact houses" the project drawings (dated June 2, 1961) are labeled "A Sixteen Unit Tract for Kenet Pearce – Agate Ave, La Jolla Calif."

 Offering the "necessary Western amenities of outdoor living", these 17-foot wide homes are located at 1210, 1222, 1226, 1228, 1230, 1234, 1238, 1242, 1246, 1254, 1260, 1264, 1268, 1274, 1278, and 1282 Agate Street.
 Situated high atop their 25-foot wide lots with deep 125-135' setbacks from the street each homeowner is provided with views to the Pacific.
 Automobiles are absent from the frame – tucked behind each home was a carport accessible by a shared alleyway with only a single access point on the western lot.